ajbanjara/Wireshark/Thrift.md

 This is very similar to the idea in *Hijacking structure dissection feature* where we define the reply as an union with a few additional benefits:

 * If an exception is seen, the Armeria tree will show "Armeria: Exception (N)" at its root (N being the number of the exception.
-* If the `REPLY` contains several fields, it will be dectected (overwise, union dissected as struct would just show several fields next to each other, without any warning about the non-compliance).
-* If the exception is unknown (the command evolved since the sub-dissector was written and can no throw a new one), the sub-dissector gracefully indicates exactly that instead of a generic error about unsupported field).
+* If the exception is unknown (the command evolved since the sub-dissector was written and can now throw a new one), the sub-dissector gracefully indicates exactly that instead of a generic error about unsupported field.
-* It acts as any `dissect_thrift_t_<type>` function, so we just let the dissection continue with `dissect_thrift_t_stop` once this function returns the updated offset.
+* It dissects the entire reply as union, including the final `T_STOP` and set the end of the PDU so we can just call `return dissect_armeria_reply_with_exceptions(…);` without having to worry about what we need to do next.

 It receives the `thrift_member_t` array that defines the union of return value + exceptions as a parameter.